EnsemblGenomes/ensembl-static/metazoa/species/Lineus/Lineus_longissimus/Lineus_longissimus_gca910592395v2_about.md

 **About *Lineus longissimus ***
 -------------------------

-Lineus is a genus of nemertine worms, including the bootlace worm, arguably the longest animal alive.
-Lineus contains the following species.
+The bootlace worm (*Lineus longissimus*) is a species of ribbon worm.
-The bootlace worm is in the phylum Nemertea or ribbon worms.
-It is the most common nemertean found along the coasts of Britain.
+The bootlace worm is in the phylum Nemertea, also called proboscis worms. *Lineus longissimus* is the most common nemertean found along the coasts of Britain.
+Bootlace worms may grow very long but are usually only 5 to 10 millimetres (0.20 to 0.39 in) in width.
+Its mucus is highly toxic.

 Picture credit: [Creative Commons Attribution-Share Alike 3.0](https://creativecommons.org/licenses/by-sa/3.0) via Wikimedia Commons [(Image source)](https://en.wikipedia.org/wiki/File:Lineus_longissimus_retouched.jpg)